Hofer-Julian/julianhofer.eu/content/blog/01-silverblue-nix.md

 ## Install Nix

-Next we perform a single-user installation of Nix as described in the [Nix manual](https://nixos.org/manual/nix/stable/installation/installing-binary.html#single-user-installation).
+Next, we perform a single-user installation of Nix as described in the [Nix manual](https://nixos.org/manual/nix/stable/installation/installing-binary.html#single-user-installation).

 ```bash
 $ sh <(curl -L https://nixos.org/nix/install) --no-daemon
 ```

-In order to have the corresponding tools in your `PATH` either restart your shell or source `nix.sh` as shown below.
+In order to have the corresponding tools in your `$PATH`, either restart your shell or source `nix.sh` as shown below.

 ```bash
 $ source $HOME/.nix-profile/etc/profile.d/nix.sh